-The Fertilizer Research Advisory Committee consists of 12 members appointed by the MDARD Director that will advise the Director on fertilizer research necessary to ensure the adoption and implementation of practices that optimize nutrient use efficiency, ensure soil fertility, and address environmental concerns with regards to fertilizer use.
+The Natural Resources and Environmental Protection Act, PA 451 of 1994, Part 85 created a Fertilizer Advisory Committee to advise the Director of the Michigan Department of Agriculture & Rural Development on research necessary to ensure the adoption and implementation of practices that optimize nutrient use efficiency, ensure soil fertility, and address environmental concerns regarding fertilizer use.